bualuk/cisc187-assignments/lab01-hello/README.md

    Leave the radio selections alone and press 'Finish` when done.

-   Don't worry (yet) if you see any warnings or errors.
+   Campus windows computers may complain about a `sh.exe` program in your path outside of CodeBlocks.
+   To fix this error:

+   - Delete the CMake variable `CMAKE_SH` in the variables list.
+   - Press 'Configure' a second time.

 5. Press 'Generate'.
 When finished ("Generating done") close CMake GUI.
-6. Open the generated "CBP" file in CodeBlocks
+6. Open the generated "CBP" file in CodeBlocks.
+   It should be in the build folder you pointed at in step 3.

-Build 'all' to compile and link att programs and tests.
+Build the 'all' target to compile and link programs and tests.
 Test cases must be run individually - there is no target to run all the tests.

 ### MacOS Xcode
 Open a terminal in this directory, then: